rhysd/NyaoVim/docs/tips.md

 Tips
 ====

+## Installation on Windows

+At first, you should install Visual C++ 2015 runtime from [official](https://www.microsoft.com/en-us/download).
+Neovim requires it to run.
+Following [Neovim official instruction](https://github.com/neovim/neovim/wiki/Installing-Neovim#windows), download Neovim.zip from AppVeyor build results, unzip it, and set `bin` directory to `$PATH`.
+After installation, please be sure that `nvim` command work correctly from PowerShell or CMD.exe.
+Now you can install NyaoVim with [npm](https://www.npmjs.com/).
+Please read 'Getting Started' subsection in [README](../README.md).
+Currently zip-archived app is not released yet because NyaoVim is being developed yet.

 ## Check Running on NyaoVim in Vim script

 Before loading `.config/nvim/init.vim`, `g:nyaovim_version` is set to version string.
 You can check if the Vim script code is executed on NyaoVim or not (`init.vim` or plugin code).